The Harty Boys, Book 3

 Is Lydia who she claims to be?
 Is she the one … or the one he needs to turn loose?

-BOOK STATUS: Available for preorder for ebook and paperback.
+BOOK STATUS: Available now in ebook and paperback.
 Coming soon to German and audio

 He groaned, then growled.
 “Sit on my face.”